Faculty Responsibility Policy

 A faculty member as an instructor must scrupulously avoid using his/her position to indoctrinate students or in any way to abridge their academic freedom.
 One must not attempt overtly or covertly to coerce students into accepting or feigning positions similar to his/hers.
 A faculty member must not urge his/her students to coerce others or to commit acts of violence against the person or property of others.
 A faculty member must not promote or participate in activities which disrupt the normal operations of this institution.

-Since University policy calls for the evaluation of a student's performance, every faculty member has the responsibility to report to the University his/her evaluation of the work of each student in his/her classes.
+Since University policy calls for the evaluation of a student’s performance, every faculty member has the responsibility to report to the University his/her evaluation of the work of each student in his/her classes.
+Equally important is the responsibility to report this information back to those students.
 Evaluation of academic achievement is a difficult task.
 A member of the faculty should have appropriate academic criteria in each of his/her courses and determine the extent to which each student has met those criteria.
 This assessment must be on an individual student basis.
+A member of the faculty should communicate how and when assessment-based materials will be returned to their students.
 The arbitrary assignment of a grade or the rigid a priori determination that a percentage of a class shall receive a specific grade are two examples of grading procedures which are equally inimical to academic responsibility and to the rights of the procedures that reflect accurately the academic achievement of the student.
 The faculty member should keep adequate records since students may seek redress against arbitrary or capricious evaluations through designated University procedures.

 Also, faculty members must acknowledge significant assistance from students in the areas of research, teaching, and publishing.

 A faculty member as a colleague must be mindful of one’s responsibilities to other faculty members, to the department, and to the University-at-large.